AerospaceNU/nuli-avionics-flight-software/platformio_nuli_avionics_flight_software/include/cli/README.md

 ### CLion
 Use the run configurations panel
 ### Linux
+> A shell script is provided under cli > tests > flagTesting.sh which simply packages up the commands listed below.

 Build the project with coverage flags enabled:
 ```shell
 rm -rf build